The Illusion of Duality: Embracing the Full Spectrum of Humanity

 When we cling to the notion of people being either good or evil, we deny the richness of the human experience.
 We reduce individuals to labels, stripping away their complexity and humanity.
 This not only dehumanizes others but also limits our own capacity for growth and understanding.

 Binary thinking encourages judgment and division.
 It fuels conflict, as people are more likely to dehumanize those they perceive as "evil."
 It fosters self-righteousness, as those who see themselves as "good" may become blind to their own flaws or the harm they cause.
 Judging others harshly for being ‘bad’, ‘mean’ ‘evil’ and so on, is in itself unconscious as it fails to embrace the truth of human nature, it lacks compassion and empathy for all aspects of the human condition.
 Most dangerously, it prevents us from seeing the commonalities that unite us, leading to a fractured and polarized world.
+It is not our role to label and judge others so much, by dropping the need to label and instead focusing on acceptance we can begin to transcend this dualistic mindset.

 Embracing the Full Spectrum